Don’t procrastinate on cyber security tasks

 Procrastination is an obvious barrier to security success because it puts the business at unnecessary risk.
 With so much day-to-day work to accomplish, the predictable fires to put out and so on, it’s easy to get distracted and put off what’s most important in your security program.

 A lot of IT professionals have personalities that strive for perfection, and sometimes that means waiting for the “perfect” time to get things done.

 As novelist Erica Jong once said, “We are so scared of being judged that we look for every excuse to procrastinate.”
 Even if it’s subconscious, putting things off is a way of taking yourself out of the spotlight.
 Still, time passes, and with all that goes on in security, that presumed perfect time never comes, and issues keep building up.

 It’s human nature — and more fun — to try to address new things as they crop up.
 You know, those questions from your boss, the fun new project coming down the pike, the vendors showing up for their proofs of concept.
 But then reality dictates that you prioritise your security focal points.

 Put together your security to-do list

 Security to-do lists fall into predictable categories.
-Some things are nice-to-haves, while others need to be addressed in the short-term, and a select few items need to be done right away.
-When faced with perceived risks, longer-term projects and other things you know need to be done, ask yourself the following questions to determine where to best focus your efforts:
+Some things are nice to have, while others need to be addressed in the short term, and a select few items need to be done immediately.
+When faced with perceived risks, longer-term projects, and other things you know need to be done, ask yourself the following questions to determine where to focus your efforts best: